shyamodule/python-web-crawler/README.md

  - pymongo 3.11.0 module for interacting with mongoDB
  - concurrent.futures module for multithreading

 This webcrawler uses MongoDB database.
+This crawler can crawl upto five links concurrently.
-The link which is crawled will save a copy of its html-source with a random name All the links are inserted in following form:
+The link which is crawled will save a copy of its html-source with a random name.
+All the links are inserted in following form:

 post = {